ICE AND CLIMATE CHANGE

 Ice cores contain detailed histories of past climates including startling revelations about abrupt climate changes.
 Penn State geoscientists use knowledge of the physical properties of ice to interpret past climates and ice-flow processes.
 Glacially-sculpted landscapes record the power of ice to modify the landscape and perturb biogeochemical cycles, another focus of Penn State research.

 Recent student projects include geophysical surveys of ice-stream initiation in West Antarctica, measuring ice motion in Alaska, characterizing ice cores at the National Ice Core Laboratory in Denver and at remote Antarctic sites, and modeling of the future of the West Antarctic and Greenland ice sheets.
-Faculty members Sridhar Anandakrishnan and Richard Alley lead the Ice and Climate Group, together with researchers Todd Sowers, Don Voigt, David Pollard and Byron Parizek.
-Ties to many other disciplines broaden the field greatly.
+Faculty members Richard Alley, Sridhar Anandakrishnan and Byron Parizek lead the Penn State Ice and Climate Exploration (PSICE) Group, together with important continuing contributions from recently-retired researchers Don Voigt, David Pollard, Todd Sowers, and others.
+Ties to many other disciplines, and especially cooperation with Profs.
+Shujie Wang and Luke Trusel in Geography, broaden the field greatly.

 Learn more about Penn State Ice and Climate Research.